|

 • Drug use

-Treatment of Night Sweats
+Night Sweats Treatments

-Fortunately, alternative medicine treatments are available to safely and effectively correct hormonal imbalances with little or no risk.
-In fact, most experts recommend that women combine lifestyle changes with natural therapies to achieve night sweats relief. |
+Fortunately, alternative medicine treatments can safely and effectively correct hormonal imbalances with little or no risk.
+In fact, many experts recommend combining lifestyle changes and alternative medicine for symptom management.